-Making DIY pom poms is easy but there’s a couple of tricks if you want to learn how to make giant pom poms!
+Making DIY pom poms is easy but there’s a couple of tricks if you want to learn how to make fluffy pom poms that are GIANT and DENSE!
 I recently shared a photograph of a new thrifted picnic basket on Instagram and everyone wanted to know where the pom poms came from – I made them!
-Here’s my super easy tutorial for making DIY poms poms and my tips for how to make dense pom poms.
+Here’s my super easy tutorial for making DIY poms poms and my tips for how to make the best pom poms, with the easiest pom pom method available.

 Supplies for DIY Poms Poms: